Most library materials circulate for 21 days.

 Fines and Fees

-Beginning June 1, 2017, all materials in the Juvenile Collections will be overdue fine free.
+As of June 1, 2017, all materials in the Juvenile Collections are overdue fine free.

 Effective July 1, 2017 Young Adult and Adult materials returned after their due dates are subject to the following overdue fines (applied per item):